-With the implementation by the European Parliament the Regulation (EU) 2019/876 Net Stable Funding Ratio (NSFR), initially introduced by the Basel Committee, has finally become binding requirement in the European Union.
-BAWAG Group as a Large Institution is obliged to present NSFR information on semi-annual basis.
+With the implementation by the European Parliament, Regulation (EU) 2019/876 Net Stable Funding Ratio (NSFR), initially introduced by the Basel Committee, has finally become a binding requirement in the European Union.
+As a large institution, BAWAG Group is obliged to present NSFR information on a semi-annual basis.

-The aim of NSFR is to promote stable funding structure in relation to the composition of institutions assets and off-balance sheet activities.
+The aim of NSFR is to promote a stable funding structure in relation to the composition of institutions' assets and off-balancesheet activities.
 It is achieved by limiting the possibility of overreliance on short-term funding.
-The regulatory limit of 100% requires bank to keep Available Stable Funding (AFS) at least in the same amount as Required Stable Funding (RSF).
+The regulatory limit of 100% requires banks to keep available stable funding (AFS) at least in the same amount as required stable funding (RSF).